CNAC Meeting Minutes for February 26, 2008

 - During the August CNAC meeting, Kathleen Moore from CDE’s School Facilities Planning Division introduced the idea of updating the Title V regulations to include more defined regulations relating to school cafeterias

-- A call was made for interested volunteers to serve on a committee to look at the current regulations and provide suggested changes, which will be submitted to the State Board of Education
+- A call was made for interested volunteers to serve on a committee to look at the current regulations and provide suggested changes, which will be submitted to the SBE

 - Leann Onasch will follow-up with John Peukert regarding the research he had completed on school architects and California health standards

-- A draft copy of the potential funding sources for school food facilities Management Bulletin was handed out.
+- A draft copy of the potential funding sources for school food facilities management bulletin (MB) was handed out.

 - Comments regarding this bulletin can be provided in hard copy, fax or e-mail.
 Please direct all comments to Stephanie Ewing as soon as possible.

-- A recommendation was made to move the Williams Settlement section to the front page of the Management Bulletin.
+- A recommendation was made to move the Williams Settlement section to the front page of the MB.

 VII.
 NSD Update